m-lab/etl-schema/functions/README.md

 Create an SQL file with the dataset and function definition.
 The function name must not collide with an existing table or view name.

-The SQL file should defines the dataset name and table function.
+The SQL file should define the dataset name and table function.
 To prevent confusion, the SQL file name should include the intended dataset and table function names.
 For example:

-* If the target dataset and table name is `ops.ndt7_download.pdf`, then the configuration file should be named `ops.ndt7_download_pdf.sql`.
+* If the target dataset and table name is `ops.ndt7_download_pdf`, then the configuration file should be named `ops.ndt7_download_pdf.sql`.

 ## Deployment